jonashackt/crossplane-training/06-testing-compositions.md

     version: 1.15.1
 ```

-Only be sure to add the following to your `.gitignore`:
+> 📝 Be sure to add the following to your `.gitignore`:

 ```shell
 # Exclude Helm charts lock and packages